bverma0808/Snakes-Game/README.md

 Who can take help from it:=>
 ----------------------------
-Students who want to know the logics behind the Classical Snakes Game , can read my code.
+Anyone who wants to know the logics behind the Classical Snakes Game , can read my code.

 Who can contribute:=>